woxihuanjia/check_ms_win_network_connections/readme.md

-# Nagios plugin to check TCP and UDP connections with Netstat on a MS Windows Server
+# Nagios plugin to check TCP and UDP connections with Netstat on a Microsoft Windows Server

 ### Idea

-Checks Microsoft Netstat for number of connections, after applying filters, such as an ip address, port or process name, returning warning or critical alert if configured threshold for TCP connections is reached.
+This Powershell script will loop through all Netstat connections on a Microsoft Windows Server, apply filters passed as argument, such as an ip address, port or process name and return total count of each connection state, alerting if warning or critical threshold for TCP connections is reached.

 ### Status